Earthmark/React-Neos/README.md

 `react-neos` is a supported use case of `react`, and for the most part online tutorials for `react` apply to `react-neos`.
 I suggest doing the [Getting Started](https://reactjs.org/docs/getting-started.html) page for `react` itself as an initial primer.

+If you need help, feel free to reach out on Discord.

+## **Past this point it is assumed you have gone through the [React tutorial](https://reactjs.org/docs/getting-started.html)**

-The main differences from `react` are:
+The main differences with `react-neos` versus normal `react` are:
-* Element names are different (because it's neos, not a HTML dom)
+* Component names are different (because it's neos, not a HTML dom)
 * Events are not yet supported
 * Refs are not yet supported, but when they are they will act slightly different than `react` refs.